 Julius Caesar (c.
 1599) was likely the first play performed at the Globe Theater (source).

 Blooper alert: In the middle of Act 2, Scene 1, a clock strikes, and Brutus shouts "Peace! count the clock."
-This is an anachronism, because clocks didn't exist in ancient Rome, when the play is set.
+This is an anachronism, because clocks didn't exist in ancient Rome, when the play is set (source).

 In the 1998 film Free Enterprise, William Shatner (Captain Kirk from the original Star Trek) satirizes himself by playing an actor who's trying to gain legitimacy by doing a one-man musical version of Julius Caesar.
 The film is written in part by Mark Altman, who also brought us House of the Dead and House of the Dead 2.
-Check out the "Best of the Web" section to watch the final scene.
+(Source.)

 Suetonius, in his Lives of the Caesars, charged that when Caesar defeated the Gauls (now the French), the soldiers sang, "Caesar may have conquered the Gauls, but Nicomedes conquered Caesar."
 This refers to Nicomedes IV, King of Bithynia, with whom Caesar was rumored to have had an affair.
 Of course these rumors were mainly brought up by political rivals, but that's politics for you (source).